 There are a number of guided tours that visit Glen Coe, including this Harry Potter themed day tour from Edinburgh, this one by Rabbie’s from Edinburgh which also visits Loch Ness, or this one that departs from Glasgow.
-If you are looking for a longer tour, you might consider this 3 day one or this 5 day tour, both of which explore more of the Highlands and visit the Isle of Skye.

 8. Loch Etive & Glen Etive

 Loch Etive, known in Scottish Gaelic as Loch Eite, is a sea loch in the Argyll and Bute area of Scotland.
 The loch is fairly narrow and shaped a bit like a snake, stretching over 30 miles (18 km).
 The loch is located within Glen Etive which is a scenic glen that is popular with outdoor enthusiasts.